DETAILED ACTION

 Claims 1, 7, and 13 (claim 1 being representative)

 as presently drafted, under the broadest reasonable interpretation, covers a method of organizing human activity (i.e., managing personal behavior including following rules or instructions) but for the recitation of generic computer components.
-That is, but for the noted computer elements, the claim encompasses a person following rules or instructions to process and present data in the manner described in the abstract idea, for instance an administrator can track the flow of people/resources and create a workflow diagram to assess bottlenecks.
+That is, but for the noted computer elements, the claim encompasses a person following rules or instructions to process and present data in the manner described in the abstract idea, for instance an administrator can track the flow of people/resources and create a workflow diagram to assess bottlenecks and assign resources where needed.
 The examiner further notes that “methods of organizing human activity” includes a person’s interaction with a computer (see October 2019 Update: Subject Matter Eligibility at Pg.
 5).
 If the claim limitation, under its broadest reasonable interpretation, covers managing persona behavior or interactions between people but for the recitation of generic computer components, then it falls within the “method of organizing human activity” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 MPEP 2106 Step 2A – Prong 2: